H. H. Asquith: Social, religious and labour matters

 Asquith had as chancellor placed money aside for the provision of non-contributory old-age pensions; the bill authorising them passed in 1908, during his premiership, despite some objection in the Lords.
 Jenkins noted that the scheme (which provided five shillings a week to single pensioners aged seventy and over, and slightly less than twice that to married couples) "to modern ears sounds cautious and meagre.
 But it was violently criticised at the time for showing a reckless generosity."
 In 1913, a committee was established to develop a land reform scheme.
-The committee produced a comprehensive report on rural land issues and its proposals were largely accepted by government ministers and formed the foundation of Lloyd George's “Land Campaign”.
+The committee produced a comprehensive report on rural land issues and its proposals were largely accepted by government ministers and formed the foundation of Lloyd George's "Land Campaign".
 In August 1913, following the prorogation of Parliament, the final proposals were presented to Asquith at a ministerial gathering at Haldane's house.
 Asquith ultimately approved them, including the introduction of a minimum wage for agricultural labourers, despite previously being reluctant on the issue.

 The Children Act 1908 consolidated multiple previous laws to improve child welfare.
 It established juvenile courts, remand homes, and prohibited placing children under 16 in adult prisons.
 The act also aimed to enhance parental responsibility and state involvement in child welfare.
-Asquith's government also passed the National Insurance Act 1911.
+Asquith's government also passed the National Insurance Act 1911 which established health and unemployment insurance for certain groups of workers.
 Asquith described the insurance scheme to the King as "the largest and most beneficial increase in social reform yet achieved in any country."
 The National Insurance Act was "...the kingpin of the social policy of a Liberal government."

 Asquith's new government became embroiled in a controversy over the Eucharistic Congress of 1908, held in London.
 Following the Roman Catholic Relief Act 1829, the Catholic Church had seen a resurgence in Britain, and a large procession displaying the Blessed Sacrament was planned to allow the laity to participate.
 Although such an event was forbidden by the 1829 act, planners counted on the British reputation for religious tolerance, and Francis Cardinal Bourne, the Archbishop of Westminster, had obtained permission from the Metropolitan Police.
 When the plans became widely known, King Edward objected, as did many other Protestants.
 Asquith received inconsistent advice from his Home Secretary, Herbert Gladstone, and successfully pressed the organisers to cancel the religious aspects of the procession, although it cost him the resignation of his only Catholic cabinet minister, Lord Ripon.